Ede1994/DeconvolutionMixture/README.md

 # Introduction
-SpectrDeconv is a Open Source software that calculates .
-It contains the possibility to import and fit measurement data of a gamma probe.
-The results are the fit graphically displayed as well as the effective half-life and the patient dose according to Marinelli.
-The results are saved as pdf.
+SpectrDeconv is a Open Source software that uses the shape of a measured spectrum to calculate its components by fitting the pure

-The basic calculations can be found in [CalculationBases](/CalculationBases).
+(reference) spectrum of each component to the measured composite spectrum (mixture).
+It contains the possibility to import and fit measurement data of a gamma probe in a Marinelli bulb.
+The results are the fit graphically displayed as well as the calculated activity concentrations of each individual component.

 # Installation